-This proposed rule is intended to clarify the policies and procedures employers must follow when implementing a respiratory protection program in conjunction with OSHA's Formaldehyde standard (29 CFR 1910.1048).
-OSHA is proposing to remove provisions that are duplicative with the requirements of the Respiratory Protection standard, which is consistent with OSHA's intent, when it published the revised Respiratory Protection standard (29 CFR 1910.134), to use it as a foundation for respirator selection in substance-specific standards.
+This proposed rule is intended to provide greater compliance flexibility and clarify the policies and procedures employers must follow when implementing a respiratory protection program in conjunction with OSHA's 1,3-Butadiene standard (29 CFR 1910.1051).
+OSHA is proposing to revise some respirator-related provisions where they are unnecessarily prescriptive, which would result in employers having greater flexibility in the respirators they select for exposed workers, while providing equivalent worker protection.
+This proposal is also consistent with OSHA's intent, when it published the revised Respiratory Protection standard (29 CFR 1910.134), to use it as a foundation for respirator selection in substance-specific standards.